-The following guide to psychology schools in Wisconsin, which includes profiles to several undergraduate and graduate psychology programs, is designed to help you decide which program is ideal for your academic and career goals.
+The following guide to psychology schools in Wisconsin, which includes profiles of several undergraduate and graduate psychology programs, is designed to help you decide which program is ideal for your academic and career goals.
 Wisconsin’s colleges and universities feature a variety of psychology programs, with concentrations ranging from general psychology to clinical psychology.
 Some universities also offer students the opportunity to earn a bachelor’s or a master’s degree in psychology partially or entirely online.

 Continue reading below to learn more about several of the popular undergraduate and graduate psychology programs offered in Wisconsin.

-Psychology Undergraduate Programs in Wisconsin
+Traditional Undergraduate Programs

 Marquette University awards the Bachelor of Arts (BA) in Psychology to students who successfully complete the four-year, 128-credit undergraduate program.
 Psychology majors have the opportunity to tailor their major by choosing electives to match their academic and career goals.
 However, all psychology majors must complete certain core requirements, including general psychology, psychological measurements and statistics, and research methods and designs in psychology.
 Psychology students, particularly those who plan to pursue graduate study, are encouraged to seek out research opportunities on campus.
-Research assistant opportunities are typically available in one of nearly a dozen areas, such as personality development, clinical and child psychology, and help seeking for emotional disorders.
+Research assistant opportunities are typically available in one of nearly a dozen areas, such as personality development, clinical and child psychology, and help-seeking for emotional disorders.

-Carroll College offers students the opportunity to earn a bachelor’s degree in psychology.
+Carroll University offers students the opportunity to earn a bachelor’s degree in psychology.
 Students will complete both core psychology and elective psychology courses in such areas as general psychology, developmental psychology, child psychology, health psychology, cognitive psychology, and animal behavior.
 Psychology majors must also choose a final major project such as a thesis, an internship, a practicum, or an independent research project to fulfill major requirements.
 Academically eligible students may want to apply for the psychology department’s honors program.
 Honor students must complete an honors thesis.
-The Psychology Club on campus, which hosts activities and events throughout the academic year, allows psychology students to network and to become involved on campus.
+The Psychology Club on campus, which hosts activities and events throughout the academic year, allows psychology students to network and become involved on campus.

 University of Wisconsin-La Crosse

-The University of Wisconsin-La Crosse offers undergraduate students the opportunity to pursue a Bachelor of Science (BS) in Psychology or a Bachelor of Arts (BA) in Psychology.
+The University of Wisconsin-La Crosse (UWL) offers undergraduate students the opportunity to pursue a Bachelor of Science (BS) in Psychology or a Bachelor of Arts (BA) in Psychology.
 Students pursuing either degree take many of the same courses; the key difference between the two programs is that for general electives, BA students take additional language courses while BS students take additional science courses.
 Students in either degree program may elect to add an At-Risk Child and Youth minor or an emphasis in Gerontology.
-Psychology majors may also elect to pursue minors from other academic departments to compliment their personal interests.
+Psychology majors may also elect to pursue minors from other academic departments to complement their personal interests.
 A nine-credit Honors program is offered for qualified students to conduct an independent research project under faculty supervision.
 Students are supported by the dedicated Psychology Advising Center throughout their academic careers and beyond.
 The University of Wisconsin-La Crosse also maintains a graduate program in school psychology through which completing students earn both the Master of Science in Education and Education Specialist (EdS) degrees.

-Psychology Graduate Programs in Wisconsin
+Traditional Graduate Programs

 University of Wisconsin-Stout

-Graduate students at the University of Wisconsin-Stout may pursue a Master of Science (MS) in Applied Psychology in one of three concentrations: industrial and organizational psychology, health promotion and disease prevention, or evaluation research.
+Graduate students at the University of Wisconsin-Stout (UW-Stout) may pursue a Master of Science (MS) in Applied Psychology in one of three concentrations: industrial and organizational psychology, health promotion and disease prevention, or evaluation research.
 The psychology department also allows students to choose a double concentration.
 The program generally takes two years to complete full-time, although students may attend on a part-time basis.
 Regardless of the concentration, all psychology students must take such core courses as research design and analysis, applied social psychology, and psychometrics of test construction.
-Students must complete an internship and either a thesis or an independent research study to fulfill degree requirements.
+UW-Stout students must complete an internship and either a thesis or an independent research study to fulfill degree requirements.